ashtton/gengine/README.md

 }
 ```
 \
-These are all of the main features that gengine currently has,\
+*These are all of the main features that gengine currently has*,\
-this page will be updated when more compact and better features are added to gengine.\
+*this page will be updated when more compact and better features are added to gengine.*\
-\